jferard/sqliteondbf/README.rst

 ----------
 The script
 ----------
-There is a mandatory blank line between instructions, but no semi colon is needed.
+There is a mandatory semicolon between instructions.

 SQL instructions
 ================